Philosophers have always been concerned with the mind. What is consciousness?

 Many members of the audience of academic philosophers raise issues to John, Ken and the guests, including what philosophy's role is in modern life, what there is left to study, and whether or not philosophy is really a united discipline or a fragmented grouping of very different agendas and interests, and the security of philosophy as a distinct subject in the future.

-- 60-Second Philosopher (Seek to 4:29): Ian Schoales rips through the history of philosophy at lightning speed, linking together key movements by their essential phrases.
+- 60-second Philosopher (Seek to 4:29): Ian Shoales rips through the history of philosophy at lightning speed, linking together key movements by their essential phrases.